Theodore Runyon

-Theodore Runyon (October 29, 1822 – January 27, 1896) was a United States politician, diplomat, and American Civil War brigadier general in the New Jersey Militia, serving with the Union Army at the Battle of First Bull Run.
+Theodore Runyon (October 25, 1822 – January 27, 1896) was an American politician, diplomat, and American Civil War brigadier general in the New Jersey Militia, serving with the Union Army at the Battle of First Bull Run.
 Runyon was a lawyer before the Civil War and mayor of Newark, New Jersey, a major general in command of the New Jersey National Guard until 1873, first president of the Manufacturers' National Bank of Newark, chancellor of New Jersey for 14 years and, between 1893 and 1896, envoy and later ambassador to Germany.

 Early life

 Theodore Runyon was born in Somerville, New Jersey of Huguenot descent.
 He was a direct descendant of Vincent Rongion (1644–1713), a Huguenot who was born in Poitiers, France and settled in New Jersey.
 Theodore Runyon graduated from Yale University, where he helped found Scroll and Key Society.
 Runyon was admitted to the New Jersey bar in 1846 and began the practice of law in Newark, New Jersey.